batect/batect/docs/content/tips/Performance.md

 ```

 Setting this option will not affect Linux or Windows hosts, so it's safe to commit and share this in a project where some developers use
-OS X and others use Linux or Windows.
+macOS and others use Linux or Windows.

 ## Database schema and test data